ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 An irregular yet charming mountain landscape, which, throughout the year, was surrounded by the white clouds, was the spectacular view offered by the GūsūLán residence.
 Being part of it was like living in a fairyland.

-The early-morning mist had not cleared yet, and, with the exception of the chimes, the surroundings was still and quiet, making one feel completely at ease.
+The early-morning mist had not cleared yet, and, with the exception of the chimes, the surroundings were still and quiet, making one feel completely at ease.

 Even though the place was not a Buddhist temple, still it had the serenity of one.